-This project has been funded at least in part with funds from the U.S. Environmental Protection Agency.
-The content of this publication does not necessarily reflect the views or policies of the U.S. Environmental Protection Agency; nor does mention of trade names; commercial products; or organizations imply endorsement by the U.S. Dovernment:
+This project has been funded at least in part with Federal funds from the U.S. Environmental Protection Agency under contract number 68-01-4978.
+The content of this publication does not necessarily reflect the views or policies of the U.S. Environmental Protection Agency, nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S. Government.